Pulling (TV series): Cancellation

-Pulling was unexpectedly not renewed for a third series by BBC Three controller Danny Cohen, despite Kelly and Horgan both wanting to write another series.
+Pulling was not renewed for a third series by BBC Three controller Danny Cohen.
 Instead the channel opted for a one-hour-special to "tie up loose ends" of the show's narrative.

 The Guardian reported that news of the cancellation "perplexed those involved with the show" and that "insiders criticised Cohen's decision" especially as Pulling had "nearly doubled its [viewing] figures" since the first series and had "outperformed BBC3's average share both for the slot and for prime time in 2007, beating the slot average by 41% for the younger demographic".
 The show had also fared well critically and had been nominated for a BAFTA award.

-The newspaper reported that they had "sources" who had "claimed the decision was because the show no longer fitted in with the target audience of BBC3, which is being focused on a younger age group".
-However, this reasoning was denied by a BBC spokeswoman and controller Danny Cohen.
-Commenting on the cancellation Cohen said: "Pulling has had two fantastic series on BBC3 and we've committed to an hour-long finale episode as a mark of its quality".
-He justified the decision by saying that he had to cancel the series to make a room for new shows on the channel: "In an ideal world, we would recommission many more of our comedies - but on BBC3 we have to continually make room for the new.
+The newspaper reported that sources had "claimed the decision was because the show no longer fitted in with the target audience of BBC3, which is being focused on a younger age group".
+Commenting on the cancellation, Cohen said: "Pulling has had two fantastic series on BBC3 and we've committed to an hour-long finale episode as a mark of its quality".
+He justified the decision by saying he had to cancel the series to make room for new shows on the channel: "In an ideal world, we would recommission many more of our comedies...
 Every recommission means one less space for a new project."

-In response to the news of the show's cancellation The Guardian published an article, 'Popular but pulled', about various popular TV shows that have been unexpectedly axed.
-The article reported that "Irate supporters [of the show] set up a Facebook page called Save Pulling.
+In response to the news of the show's cancellation The Guardian published an article, "Popular but pulled", about various popular TV shows that have been unexpectedly axed.
+The article reported, "Irate supporters [of the show] set up a Facebook page called Save Pulling.
 At the time of writing [April 2009], however, the group only had 1,049 members - with a good third of those being media or comedy professionals."
-Kelly was also quoted as saying that "We were quite disappointed - and quite surprised - by the decision to cancel as the show was doing really well, had won awards and I believed Danny [Cohen, BBC3 controller] liked it."
-Cohen however stated that "We didn't cancel Pulling, we just commissioned it in a different form [as a special]".
+Kelly was also quoted as saying, "We were quite disappointed - and quite surprised - by the decision to cancel as the show was doing really well, had won awards and I believed Danny [Cohen, BBC3 controller] liked it."
+Cohen said, "We didn't cancel Pulling, we just commissioned it in a different form [as a special]".

-In a 2010 interview Kelly and Horgan claimed that they still didn't understand why the BBC refused to make a third series, with Kelly saying that they both "cried" and "threw ourselves at their feet" in desperation to have another series made.
+In a 2010 interview Kelly and Horgan said they still didn't understand why the BBC refused to make a third series, with Kelly saying they "cried" and "threw ourselves at their feet" in desperation to have another series made.